 In the future I would also love to design knives for the knife industry: especially for the famed Fiskars factory, which at the time doesn't produce any puukko-style knives, only some cheap "builders knives" that doesn't meet the term.
 To design a beautiful modern puukko-knife series for them would be a real dream job.

 Knives made: 250 + (prices from 300 eur to 1650 eur, typically 300 - 500 eur)

 Production rate: around 8 - 12 piece a year.

 National champion in knife making Fiskars 2002 + several other prizes during 1996 - 2015

 Puukkosmith of the year 2015 (by Knife Association of Finland)

-Knives on sale 1996 - 2014 at Helsinki Design Forum Shop, now only directly from the maker
+Knives on sale 1996 - 2014 at Helsinki Design Forum Shop, now mostly directly from the maker or from knife shows

 Teaching and other activities